Kuroh00/Enriche/README.md

 <h2 align="Center">Backend Development</h2>
 <p align="center">This game was developed using the Unity Game Engine with the scripts being written in C# language using Visual Studio.</p>
 <p align="center"><img src="https://github.com/Kuroh00/Enriche/blob/main/docs/Unity.png" alt="Unity" width="200"/> <img src="https://github.com/Kuroh00/Enriche/blob/main/docs/Visual%20Studio.png" alt="VS" width="200"/></p>
+<p align="center">The questions used in this game are stored in sciptable objects.
+The questions are divided according to topic and loaded by stage.
+The questions are randomly selected with their choices also randomly placed to avoid any patterns.
+Player data are saved in binary .dat files for security.</p>